AabidMK/Speech-to-Image-Live-Conversion-using-Deep-Learning_Infosys_Internship_Oct2024/README.md

 2. **Transcription:**
    - The backend uses the Whisper model to transcribe the recorded audio into text.
-   - The transcribed text is returned to the frontend.
+   - The transcribed text is sent for sentiment and toxicity (harsh and violence language) analysis.

 3. **Sentiment and Toxicity Analysis:**
    - Before generating the image, the text is analyzed for toxicity using the `flai` Toxicity Classifier.